Last Hero Standing: Plot summary

 While "joy-hunting" together in Canada, Wild Thing is shocked when her father Wolverine is kidnapped in front of her eyes.
 Elsewhere across the world, one of the Ladyhawk sisters is abducted as well.
 These events get the attention of the Watcher Uatu.

 After the first appearances of the original Fantastic Four, and the defeat of Loki which caused the creation of the first group of Avengers, a new line of heroes have emerged in a possible future timeline.
 These heroes now form the groups of A-Next and the Fantastic Five (F5), while other heroes such as Spider-Girl, the Green Goblin, and Darkdevil remain solo.

 At the Avengers Compound, the headquarters of A-Next in the future, the young heroes are busy being trained by Captain America.
 At a local hospital, Iron Man has just visited a still comatose Scarlet Witch.
 After leaving her room, he hears noises in it, and when he re-enters it, she has been kidnapped as well.

-At her home, young May "May Day" Parker, alias Spider-Girl, is busy taking care of her baby brother Ben, while being watched over by her parents Peter Parker and Mary Jane.
+At her home, young May "May Day" Parker, alias Spider-Girl, is busy taking care of her baby brother Ben, while being watched over by her parents Peter Parker and Mary Jane Watson.
 After that, she leaves for school.

 Meanwhile, the Thing of the F5 walks over the main streets of the city, when they suddenly start to crumble.
 Ben realizes he is in danger and sets off an alarm to alert his teammates.

 Peter later discusses recent events with Phil Urich, alias Green Goblin.
 They are attacked by a gigantic robot which manages to abduct Peter.
 A panicking Phil contacts May about this.
-She, the Buzz, the other Ladyhawk and the Green Goblin dive into a tunnel that was created by the robot that kidnapped Peter.
+She, the Buzz, the other Lady-hawk and the Green Goblin dive into a tunnel that was created by the robot that kidnapped Peter.
 There, they meet up with all the members of A-Next who discovered the same tunnel earlier.

 Meanwhile, somewhere else, an unconscious Peter is dragged by the robot into a dark realm.

 An ancient Doctor Strange tries to gain the assistance of Doc Magus, but he prefers to work on his own.
 Doc Magus uses his astral form to scan the entire world for the missing heroes, which leads him to a dark cave.
 There, he is attacked by a dark entity that defeats and then kidnaps him as well.